YUNYISHENG/Episode/pages/academic_book_lists.md

 ## OTHERS
 1. The folder: (\_economics/\_BU/References/books)
 - **A. Econometrics**
-+Paul A. Ruud.
++ Paul A. Ruud.
 2000. _An Introduction to Classical Econometric Theory._
-+Heshem Pesaran.
++ Heshem Pesaran.
 2014. _Time Series and Panel Data Econometrics_
++ Arthur Goldberger.
+1991. _A Course in Econometrics_.
+Harvard University Press

 - *a.
 Financial Econometrics*
 +Yacine Aït Sahalia, Jean Jacod.
 2014. *High-Frequency Financial Econometrics*.
 Princeton University Press.